 It’s since evolved into a CRM, contract management and IT service support modules, and Agiloft Service Desk (opens in new tab) is the latter.

-Where other helpdesk products hint that they might be useful for IT support, Service Desk is built specifically for this role and is ITIL and ITSM compliant.
+Where other ticketing systems hint that they might be useful for IT support, Service Desk is built specifically for this role and is ITIL and ITSM compliant.

 With this specification and the ability to handle workflow and change management, any expectation that this might be a cheap solution should be dismissed right away.

 Businesses are willing to pay a high price for the right product, but is Agiloft Service Desk worth these big monthly costs?

 - Want to try Agiloft Service Desk?
 Check out the website here (opens in new tab)

 As this is a business tool meant for either internal service centre or for supporting external clients with a service contract, what it doesn’t have is much in the way of social media connections.

 This system is intended to field support requests that come by web-portal, phone, email or SMS, and there is also a very basic chat system.

 These all serve to drive a ticketing system, and alongside that is a service catalogue, event management, knowledgebase, contract management, surveys, projects, tasks and a release management system.